 July typically turned out to be a frantic month, with more haymaking, nearly a week away, and much hot and dry weather requiring significant watering.
-A friendly robin a constant companion whilst bringing in the hay.
-Fortunately the third week saw a brief respite with modest rain, so we’ve never felt quite the same pressure on water supplies as we experienced in the summer of 2018, though temperatures peaked on the 25th, with parts of the UK experiencing the second highest temperature ever.
+A friendly robin was a constant companion whilst bringing in the hay.
+Fortunately, the third week saw a brief respite with modest rain, so we never felt quite the same pressure on water supplies as we experienced in the summer of 2018, although temperatures peaked on the 25th, with parts of the UK experiencing the second highest temperature ever recorded.

 But it did enable an agreed situation where one could ask who was photographing whom?Our bees have been busy all month in the generally benign warm weather, and at the end of the first week of July, a swarm from elsewhere decided to move into the hive which had been robbed and destroyed in early June.
 So we’re back to 4 hives after having just one at the end of April.